Several skin conditions can cause itchy lumps that resemble bug bites. These include allergic reactions, infections, and

 Keep reading to learn more about some common causes of itchy bumps that look like mosquito bites and how to treat them.

-The medical term for hives is urticaria, and it describes a condition that produces raised itchy areas on the skin.
-If a person notices bumps on the skin that resemble mosquito bites but has not had any exposure to mosquitos, the cause is probably acute urticaria.
+The medical term for hives is urticaria, which describes a condition involving raised, itchy areas on the skin.
+If a person notices bumps on the skin resembling mosquito bites but has not had any mosquito exposure, the cause is probably acute urticaria.
 The term “acute” means that the condition does not last longer than 6 weeks.

-Hives are very common, affecting about 20% of people at some point in their lives.
-Certain kinds of foods, such as peanuts, tree nuts, and seafood, cause hives in many people due to an allergic reaction.
+Hives is very common, affecting about 20% of people at some point in their lives.
+Certain kinds of foods, such as peanuts and seafood, cause hives in many due to allergic reactions.
 Latex, pollen, insects, various plants, and some medications, such as sulfa drugs or even aspirin, may also cause hives.

 Hives cause characteristic red, purple, or skin-colored itchy bumps that appear and disappear quickly anywhere on the body.
 These bumps typically turn white or disappear when a person presses them.

 The treatment for hives depends on the severity and cause of the rash, but it includes avoiding known triggers.
-People who are extremely allergic to a trigger — for example, peanuts or certain insects — may need to carry an epinephrine auto-injector, such as an Epipen.
-This device can stop a potentially life threatening reaction if a person has accidental contact with a known allergen.
+People who are extremely allergic to a trigger — for example, peanuts or certain insects — may need to carry an epinephrine auto-injector, such as an EpiPen.
+This device can stop a life threatening reaction if someone comes into contact with a known allergen.

-Anti-itching lotions and over-the-counter (OTC) antihistamines can provide relief for mild symptoms, while more intense outbreaks may require stronger prescription versions of these drugs or corticosteroids.
+Anti-itching lotions and over-the-counter (OTC) antihistamines can relieve mild symptoms, while more intense outbreaks may require stronger prescription versions of these drugs or corticosteroids.

 People who notice itchy bumps on the skin that resemble mosquito bites should check for:

 - other signs of bed bugs

-- bed bugs themselves on a mattress or sheet
+- bed bugs on a mattress or sheet

 - dead bed bugs

 - blood spots on a mattress or sheet

-- the characteristic musty smell associated with bed bugs
+- the characteristic musty smell relating to bed bugs

 If the bites appear in a straight line, they are likely to be due to bed bugs.
 However, bed bug bites can also appear in more random formations.